tallamjr/sketches/README.md

 Python bindings for Rust-based data sketch algorithms (CPC, HLL, Theta) via PyO3.

+> ![NOTE]
+> This project layout is inspired by the Polars project.
+I thought a mini
+> project on probabilistic data structures would be cool way to play around with
+> using performant Rust but with a nice Python feel — let's see how things turn
+> out.
+Things will change, things will break, we're here just having fun
+> _#forthevibes_

 ## Features

 - **CpcSketch**: Compressed Counting Sketch for cardinality estimation.